thephez/original-evolution-whitepaper/README.md

 ### 4.5 State Sequences
 Now that have defined the abstract types in the Schema Base and introduced the Schema
 Model, we can derive some example types of Object in the model to illustrate how Object
-functions are implemented and the sequence of states that multi­party interactions observe
+functions are implemented and the sequence of states that multi-party interactions observe
-using a basic test use­case of user friending for private C2C (consumer­to­consumer)
+using a basic test use-case of user friending for private C2C (consumer-to-consumer)
 payments.

 #### 4.5.1 Requirements